ublue-os/image-template/README.md

 This is the main file used to customize the base image you are using.
 There are several examples of how to add layered rpm-ostree packages

 ## Workflows

+### build.yml

-The `build.yml` workflow creates your OCI container
+This workflow creates your custom OCI container and publishes it to Github Container Registry.

+### build_iso.yml

+This workflow creates an ISO and uploads it as a Github Artifact.
+(For examples on how to upload to a cloud registry, feel free to review Bazzite or Bluefin's workflow for uploading to R2.)